 Additionally, the recent inclement weather shut down many businesses and schools.
 It also greatly impacted roadways with ice reported to be a half-inch thick in some places, which made driving conditions extremely dangerous.
 So dangerous that 50 National Guard troops were deployed in Indiana to help stranded motorists and over a 12-hour backup occurred as a result of icy conditions on Interstate 10 in southwest Texas.

-Dangerous Winter Weather
+How to Handle Driving in Dangerous Winter Weather

 Winter weather can be devastating, and it’s crucial to understand how to keep yourself and your truck safe while on the road in hazardous conditions.